Shortest Guide To Three Good Things (TGT) or What Went Well

 “For sound evolutionary reasons, most of us are not nearly as good at dwelling on good events as we are at analyzing bad events.
 Those of our ancestors who spent a lot of time basking in the sunshine of good events, when they should have been preparing for disaster, did not survive the Ice Age.
 So, overcoming our brains’ natural catastrophic bent, we need to work on and practice this skill of thinking about what went well.”

-Any three good things that you are thankful for and are glad they happened, will count.
+Any three simple things that you are thankful for and are glad they happened, will count.
+Eventually, with a little practice, you will see good things light up like tiny sparkles.

 everything can be happy